trisulnsm/netflow-shim-tunnel/README.md

 > NEW 11-JUL-2019 :   A new nfshim-pcap tool that can read netflow directly from the interface using
 >                     libpcap and forward via a UDP SHIM tunnel to a trisul server.

-This repo contains two programs that can relay UDP packets from one inteface to another by putting them inside a "shim tunnel"
+This repo contains two programs that can relay UDP packets from one interface to another by putting them inside a "shim tunnel"

-* `nfshim` :  opens a normal UDP port listening on a particular port, then putting them into a tunnel and sending them to a target IP.
+* `nfshim` :  opens a normal UDP port listening on a particular port, then putting them into a tunnel and sending them to one or more target IPs.
 * `nfshim-pcap` :  uses libpcap to directly sniff UDP packets matching a particular filter, and send them out through a tunnel to a target IP.

 ### Diagram of shim tunnel